suainam/learngit/readme.md

 - learngit is my work place
 - git add, can add my file, for example, readme.md, to .git/stage[index]
-- git commit, can add the files in stage to current branch (eg. master)
+- git commit, can add the files in stage to current branch (eg. master) **git will only commit the files in stage, if you modify you file after git add, you use commit will only commit the last distribute, not the newest modify**
+**git manage the changes, not the files**